Enter Your Desired Pizza Dough Weight and Find Each of the Ingredients You’ll Need

 Yeast and Salt are the two ingredients that you must keep under control.
 They will determine the flavor and the overall structure of your pizza.

 Although they work together, you should keep them apart for the most part.
-If you want to learn why you should not combine them, check out Understanding the Role of Salt and What Pizza Bakers need to know about Yeast.
+If you want to learn why you should not combine them, check out Understanding the Role of Salt.

-If you already know the proportions of your ingredients and want to know what the percentages are, check out our Baker’s Percentage Calculator.
+If you already know the proportions of your ingredients and want to know the percentages, check out our Baker’s Percentage Calculator.

 Here’s a starting point for you to start making your pizza dough according to your preferred pizza style.